 As our evening drew to a close, I told Karaj we would have a look at people’s feedback in the morning.
 Without any fuss or excitement, and delivered with his typically gentle authority, he said to me: ‘No. First write down what you think they have written.
 More accurately, write your own feedback of your presentation.‘ I was struck by the genius of the man and the experience he carries with him.
 He has done this so many times before.
 It is a standard procedure for him.
 He added: ‘When the feedback you have written is the same as what they have written, you are calm.’

 The following morning, on my walk in the park, I wondered how to do it.
 A part of me wanted to get it right, and then I thought of a client who, whenever she did any of the assignments I gave her, always went through similar thoughts.
-So I told myself what I always told her: ‘There is no right or wrong answer, there is only my answer.
+So I told myself what I always told her: ‘There is no right or wrong answer, there is only your answer.
 And whatever I write, will tell me something about myself.‘ This is what I wrote (Karaj’s corrections are in brackets):

 - Too much information.
 [Karaj: It was informative.
 These are MBA students.]

 - Excellent everyday examples helped to explain the theory.